-Going Concern
+G. Going Concern

-Note [X] to the financial statements discloses all of the matters of which we are aware relevant to the Council's ability to continue as a going concern, including significant conditions and events, our plans for future action, and the feasibility of those plans.
+The financial statements disclose all the matters of which we are aware relevant to the Group or Council's ability to continue as a going concern, including significant conditions and events, our plans for future action, and the feasibility of those plans.

-Use of the Work of a Specialist
+H. Use of the Work of a Specialist